 *A Note on Terminology The terminology used to describe American Indian people has changed over the years, as have the people that are recognized by state and federal governments as being American Indian.
-The terms that are often used today include American Indian, Native American, Indigenous, First Peoples, Aboriginal, and First Nations.
+The terms that are often used today include American Indian, Native American, Indigenous, Indian, First Peoples, Aboriginal, and First Nations.
 Typically, First Nations is used to describe American Indian people in Canada and Aboriginal is used to describe the Native people of Australia.
-It is important to note, too, that the Native people of Alaska have been recognized as Alaska Native by the federal government since 1971.
-The Native people of Hawaii, or Native Hawaiians, are the most recent Native population to be included in grant monies made available to American Indians (although they are not formally recognized as a tribe).
-On this website, you will find these terms to be used interchangeably.
-We do this to honor the terminology that different tribes or people use to describe themselves.
+The Native people of Alaska have been recognized as Alaska Native by the federal government since 1971.
+Native Hawaiians, are the most recent Native population to be included in federal programs made available to American Indians although they are not federally recognized as a tribe.
+On this website, you will find the various terms that describe Indigenous peoples used interchangeably or used together.
+We do this to respect the terminology that different tribes and people use to describe themselves.

-We also recognize Indigenous people who may or may not be part of a federally recognized or state recognized tribe as well as those peoples whose tribes have been split by the U.S.-Canadian border and the U.S.-Mexican border.
+We honor Indigenous people who may or may not be part of a federally recognized or state recognized tribe, as well as the peoples whose tribes have been split by the U.S.-Canada border and the U.S.-Mexico border.
 All Indigenous people are welcome at the North American Indian Center of Boston.